t00shadow/Qibo_Xu.github.io/_pages/about.md

 As the **Lead Developer** of [CryoDataBot](https://github.com/t00shadow/CryoDataBot), I *built a full-stack pipeline for cryoEM dataset generation and annotation*.
 The resulting datasets improved model precision by over 22%.

 Previously, as a **Doctoral Researcher** at the Institute of Atmospheric Physics, Chinese Academy of Sciences, I *investigated the impact of stratospheric sudden warming (SSW) on weather systems using machine learning*.
-I proposed a spatiotemporal PCA method for post‑event extreme weather prediction, leveraging multivariate climate datasets.
+I proposed a spatiotemporal PCA method for post‑event weather prediction, leveraging multivariate climate datasets.

 ## 📝 Publication Experience